Sn1r/WordFinder/README.md

 # WordFinder
-Tool for finding specific words in any file under a specified directory using common file extensions <br />
+Tool for finding specific words in any file under a specified directory <br />
 📍 Written in Python <br />
+📍 Using common file extensions <br />
-📍 Tested on Windows so far
+📍 Tested only on Windows so far <br />
+📍 Currently case-sensitive <br />

+#
+Usage: python main.py {string_to_find}